everbird/ohmyvocabulary/README.md

 ### 1) Collect my lookup history from **GoldenDict**

-A script named `tosink` is configured in `Dictionaries->Sources->Programs` to be called when lookup a word.
-The word will be appended in `sink.txt`, which is a plain text file managed in Dropbox.
+When you look up a word in GoldenDict, it runs a script named `tosink` with `%GDWORD%` as this word. `tosink` is configured in `Dictionaries->Sources->Programs` beforehand.
+It appends this word in `sink.txt`, which is a plain text file managed in Dropbox.

 ### 2) Import new words from above into **Anki**

 **ECDICT** is a well-maintained open-source En-Zh dictionary.
 First, `omv` uses **mdict-utils** to extracts an SQLite database from the mdx file as a cache to speed up the query.
 Then it queries each word in the `sink.txt`to get the HTML of paraphrases.
-Finally, **apy** is called to add a new `Note` to **Anki** for each word, with the word as the front, and the HTML-format paraphrase as the back.
+Finally, `omv` calls **apy** to add a new `Note` to **Anki** for each word.
+It uses the word as the front and the HTML-format paraphrase as the back.

 ### 3) Sync **Anki** to AnkiWeb
 `omv` calls `apy sync` to do so.
 (Credits to **apy**)

 ### 4) Update the known.txt
-When a word is learned, we manually mark it as "suspended" in **Anki** so that it won't show up in further reviews. `omv` calls `apy list` to get such "learned" words and append them to the known.txt, which is yet another plain text file managed in Dropbox.
+For a learned word, you can mark it as "suspended" in **Anki** so that it won't show up in further reviews. `omv` calls `apy list` to get such words.
+It appends them to the known.txt, which is yet another plain text file managed in Dropbox.

 ## Getting Started